thinkful-ei26/bookmarks-app-trisha/README.md

 - [x] Create modules in separate files to organize your code
 - [x] Logically group your functions (e.g. API methods, store methods...)
 - [x] Keep your Data out of the DOM
-- [] :question: No direct DOM manipulation in your event handlers!
+- [x] No direct DOM manipulation in your event handlers!
-- []  Follow the React-ful design pattern - change your state, re-render your component
+- [x] Follow the React-ful design pattern - change your state, re-render your component
-- [] :question: Use semantic HTML
+- [x] Use semantic HTML
-- [] Use responsive design
+- [x] Use responsive design
-- [] Visually and functionally solid in viewports for mobile and desktop
+- [x] Visually and functionally solid in viewports for mobile and desktop
-- [] Follow a11y best practices
+- [x] Follow a11y best practices
-- [] Refer back to the lessons on accessibility, forms
+- [x] Refer back to the lessons on accessibility, forms

 > (Extension) Follow AJAX and a11y best practices.
 AJAX and Aria Live for help